jarvisar/datavis-project1/README.md

 - Barcharts: There are five dynamic barcharts that users can interact with.

-- Line chart: Users can view a timeline of exoplanet discoveries by year.
+- Line chart: Users can view and interact with a timeline of exoplanet discoveries by year.

-- Scatterplot: Users can view a visualization of the relationship between exoplanet mass and radius.
+- Scatterplot: Users can view and interact with a visualization of the relationship between exoplanet mass and radius.

 - Histogram: Users can view a categorization of exoplanets by their distance in parsecs.

-- Data table: Users can view the data for each planetary system in a table format.
+- Data Table: Users can view and interact with the exoplanet data in a table format.

-- Star system simulation: Users can view a simulation of a star system.
+- Host System Simulation: Users can view a simulation of a host star system.

 ## Usage